Norwegian legation in Stockholm

 The Norwegian Legation in Stockholm played a significant role during the Second World War.
 Until 9 April 1940 the legation consisted of four persons, and at the end of the war about 1,100 persons were connected to the legation.
 Refugee cases were among the legation's most central tasks.
-In 1941 a Military office was established, and this was later split into separate offices for intelligence (XU related cases), and for Milorg related cases.
+In 1941 a military office was established, and this was later split into separate offices for intelligence (XU related cases), and for Milorg related cases.

 Management

 The legation was led by minister Johan Wollebæk from 1921 until his death in October 1940.
 In 1940 Jens Bull took over as chargé d'affaires, and recognized as minister by the Swedish authorities from 1942.
 Government representatives in Stockholm during parts of the Second World War were Anders Frihagen and Johan Ludwig Mowinckel.

-Important monetary loans to the Norwegian home front was handled by contact between Frihagen and Mowinckel in Stockholm, and people like Tor Skjønsberg and Øystein Thommessen in Norway.
+Important monetary loans to the Norwegian home front were handled by contact between Frihagen and Mowinckel in Stockholm, and people like Tor Skjønsberg and Øystein Thommessen in Norway.